lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The version  and Token Length fields are elided.
-Code has shrunk to 5 bits using the matching list.
+Code has shrunk to 5 bits using a matching list.
 Uri-Path contains a single element indicated in the matching operator.

 {{Fig-CoAP-3}} shows the time diagram of the exchange.
 A client in the Application Server sends a CON request.
-It can go through a proxy which reduces the message ID to a smallest value., with at least the 9 most significant bits equal to 0.
+It can go through a proxy which reduces the message ID to a smallest value, with at least the 9 most significant bits equal to 0.
 SCHC Compression reduces the header sending only the Type, a mapped code and the least 9 significant bits of Message ID.
-The receiver decompresses the header

- When the ES receives the ACK message, this will not initiate locally a  message ID mapping since it is a response.
-   The LC receives the ACK and uncompressed it to restore the original value.
-Dynamic Mapping context lifetime follows the same rules as message ID duration.

 ~~~~
                     Device     LPWAN      SCHC C/D